-Offer: In the Decisioning Service, an offer is a marketing message that may have rules associated with it that specify who is eligible to see the offer.
+Offer: An offer is a marketing message that may have rules associated with it, specifying who is eligible to see the offer.

-Offer Decisioning: In the Decisioning Service, offer decisioning enables a marketer manage the rules and trained models of offer propositions when engaging with an end-user based on data collected across channels and applications.
+Offer Decisioning: Offer decisioning enables a marketer to manage rules and trained models of offer propositions when engaging with an end-user based on data collected across channels and applications.

-Offer Library: In the Decisioning Service, the offer library is a central library used to manage personalized and fallback offers, decision rules and activities.
+Offer Library: The offer library is a central library used to manage personalized and fallback offers, decision rules, and activities.

 Organization: An Organization is the name used to identify a company or a specific group within a company across Adobe products.
 Administrator can configure and manage access and permissions of features to users of an Organization.

 Overwrite Save Strategy: Overwrite save strategy is an option for ingesting third-party data via a connection, where the user specifies if ingested data will be overwritten on a specified schedule.
 Experience Platform will ingest the specified dataset from the 3rd party source and overwrite the dataset on Experience Platform.

 Partial ingestion: Partial ingestion enables ingestion of valid records of batch data within a specified error threshold.
 Error diagnostics for failed records can be downloaded or access in Monitoring or Sources dataflow run overview.

 Parquet Files: A parquet file is a columnar storage file format with complex nested data structures.
 Parquet files are required for adding data to populate a schema dataset.

-Personalized Offers: In the Decisioning Service, a personalized offer is a customizable marketing message based on eligibility rules and constraints.
+Personalized Offers: A personalized offer is a customizable marketing message based on eligibility rules and constraints.

-Placements: In the Decisioning Service, a placement is the location and or context in which an offer appears for an end-user.
+Placements: A placement is the location and or context in which an offer appears for an end-user.